diracdeltas/reading/README.md

   violence](http://www.amazon.com/Trauma-Recovery-Aftermath-Violence-Political/dp/0465061710) (in progress): reading this for book club
 * [midwestern nice: a tribute to a sincere and suffocating way of life](https://www.thrillist.com/lifestyle/nation/my-life-living-midwestern-nice): literally couldn't make it through this in one sitting because it brought up so many overwhelming memories of growing up in the midwest.
-* [attached](http://www.amazon.com/Attached-Science-Adult-Attachment-YouFind/dp/1585429139) (in progress): recommended by a friend. i think it's alright. i find myself applying attachment theory to all sorts of social situations now that i've read half of it. although it is frustratingly geared towards classical relationship arcs (monogamous, marriage-centric, equating escalation of closeness with positive progress), it's taught me a lot about how i compare to other people.
+* [attached](http://www.amazon.com/Attached-Science-Adult-Attachment-YouFind/dp/1585429139) (finished 11/11/15): recommended by a friend. i think it's alright. i find myself applying attachment theory to all sorts of social situations now that i've read half of it. although it is frustratingly geared towards classical relationship arcs (monogamous, marriage-centric, equating escalation of closeness with positive progress), it's taught me a lot about how i compare to other people. it's repetitive and says a lot of obvious things. i liked the section about effective communication near the end; however, having finished it, i think i got 90% of the actionable lessons from the first 20% of the book.
 * [POC||GTFO 0x08](https://www.alchemistowl.org/pocorgtfo/pocorgtfo08.pdf): my
   first poc||gtfo. i loved it dearly. inspired a couple of my recent projects.
 * [9/11: the view from the